 1952 – 1959

-In 1952, the team began to use a different symbolism – with the most realistic image of the representative of the authentic American population.
+In 1952, the team began to use a different symbolism – with the most realistic image of representing the authentic American population.
 Designers removed the yellow circle, leaving a free white space.
 The hair was made jet black, her skin brown, and two feathers yellow and red.

 1960 – 1964

-he logo of these years directly echoes the debut version in red and white.
-In 1960, the club again returned the sketchy silhouette of the head of an Indian, turned to the right.
-There are no exact outlines in it – only the general lines that form the face, neck, two feathers, and hair tied into a bun.
+The logo of these years directly echoes the debut version in red and white.
+In 1960, the club again returned the head of an Indian’s sketchy silhouette and turned to the right.
+There are no exact outlines in it – only the general lines form the face, neck, two feathers, and hair tied into a bun.
 The background used is a red substrate.
 There is also a white border.

 1965 – 1969